 George makes approximately $40,000 per year as a factory worker.
 George has approximately $20,000 left on his mortgage with no other outstanding debts.
 George’s wife Lisa also works and makes about $40,000 per year also.
 They have two children living at home still in high school with no plans for college.

-George wants to apply for a $5,000,000 Term life policy and nominate his wife Lisa as the beneficiary.
-The first question the company considers is George’s wife going to suffer a $5,000,000 loss if George dies?
-The answer to this question is probably not and the loss won’t even come close.
+George wants to apply for a $5,000,000 term life policy and name his wife Lisa as the beneficiary.
+The first question the company considers is George’s wife going to actually suffer a $5,000,000 loss if George dies?
+The answer to this question is probably no and the actual financial loss won’t even come close to that.
 This scenario shows that George is planning on over insuring himself.
-Is there possible criminal intent here where George wants commit suicide and Lisa collect the money?
+This could even be an indication of possible criminal intent.

 Is Lisa contemplating over insuring her husband and then planning on murdering him?
-Who knows, but this scenario will definitely raise a flag.
-George will have to indicate why his family will encounter such a high loss if he dies.
+Who knows, but this scenario will definitely open an underwriters eyes to that question.
+George will have to prove why his family will encounter such a high loss if he dies.

 The first hurdle is to be able to prove your beneficiary will actually need the requested face amount.
 As long as your request is reasonable, there should be no problems.

-What if I have medical conditions and apply for a 2 or 3 million dollar life insurance policy?
+What if I have medical conditions and apply for a million dollar term life insurance policy?

 John Hancock – $568.00

 American General – $584.00